Advanced Finance

 1. The investment Decision

-• the hurdle rate should reflect the skiness of the investment
+• the hurdle rate (minimum rate of return a company or investor requires to approve an investment) should reflect the riskiness of the investment

 2. The Financing Decision

-• the optimal mix of debt and equity that maximize firm's value
+• the optimal mix of debt and equity that maximizes firm's value

 • the right kind of debt matches the tenor of the firm's assets

-• How much cash you can return depend on the current and potential opportunities
+• How much cash you can return depends on the current and potential opportunities

-• How you choose to return the cash to the owners will depend wheter they prefer dividends or buybakcs
+• How you choose to return the cash to the owners will depend on whether they prefer dividends or buybacks

 Corporate Finance is not a perfect science!